Improving Knowledge and Predictions of Hyporheic Zone Respiration via Continental-Scale Iterative ICON-ModEx Science

 Existing Data and Model Improvement

-To generate the data needed to fill the stated knowledge gap, the project used data from a previous crowdsourced sampling campaign led by the Worldwide Hydrobiogeochemical Observation Network for Dynamic Rivers (WHONDRS; https://whondrs.pnnl.gov) to develop an ensemble of predictive AI models (Fig. 2).
+To generate the data needed to fill the stated knowledge gap, the project used data from a previous crowdsourced sampling campaign led by WHONDRS to develop an ensemble of predictive AI models (Fig. 2).
 Examining the performance of the aggregated models revealed strong biases, especially towards high respiration rates (Fig. 2a).
-The model was used to predict respiration rates at unsampled locations across the ConUS with data from public databases (e.g., GLORICH).
+The model was used to predict respiration rates at unsampled locations across the ConUS with data from public databases (e.g., GLORICH; https://doi.org/10.1016/j.proeps.2014.08.005).
 Doing so revealed spatial clustering of high vs. low model uncertainty or bias (Fig. 2b).
 The project is attempting to improve the model (e.g., by reducing bias) while generating additional knowledge of which variables explain and potentially drive variation in hyporheic zone sediment aerobic respiration rates.
 To do this, unsampled locations are ranked in terms of their priority for additional sample collection and respiration rate estimation.
 Sites with the highest priority are those with the highest predictive uncertainty and with environmental characteristics beyond what was covered in the original WHONDRS sampling campaign.

-Given a list of prioritized sites across the ConUS (Fig. 3), we are contacting potential collaborators near those sites.
+Given a list of prioritized sites across the ConUS that changes monthly based on the AI models (Fig. 3), we are contacting potential collaborators near those sites and advertising openly.
+Collaborators began collecting samples in April 2022 (Fig. 4) and sampling is anticipated to continue until September 2023.
 For those willing to collaborate on sample collection, we will provide a free standardized sampling kit and protocol for sample collection.
-Collaboration is open globally and is encouraged for sample collection, feedback, data collaboration, and anything else.
-The team can be reached at WHONDRS@pnnl.gov.
-Sediments will be measured for respiration rate, molecular composition of organic matter, grain size, potential and expressed microbial metabolism, and concentrations of C, N, and ions.
-Adjacent surface water will be measured for C, N and ion concentrations, dissolved oxygen, pH, and potential and expressed microbial metabolism.
-These measurements were selected based on feedback from open calls with the science community, with the goal of maximizing value for those within and beyond the core project team.
+Sediments will be measured for respiration rate, molecular composition of organic matter, grain size, potential and expressed microbial metabolism, and concentrations of C, N, ions, Fe(II), and ATP.
+Adjacent surface water will be measured for C, N, and ion concentrations, dissolved oxygen, pH, and molecular composition of organic matter.
+These measurements were selected based on feedback from open discussions with the science community, with the goal of maximizing value for those within and beyond the core project team.

 Scientific Questions and Outcomes